 - Ensure you obtain a parking disc (blue cardboard or plastic card with an adjustable time dial) from your rental agency.
 If they don’t have it, you can obtain one for a nominal fee (€ 3) from a gas station.
 With this disc, you can park in the designated parking zones for free for 3-4 hours.

 - In some towns, you will find signs / basic information (even the parking meters) in the local language.
-Don’t forget to download this app -iTranslate (the basic version of this app is free), it will be very useful during our trip.
+Belgium has three official languages – Dutch (Flemish), French, and German and it can get confusing to understand the basic instructions.
+Download the app -iTranslate (the basic version of this app is free), it will be very useful during your trip.

 - We bought a local SIM card at Mumbai airport – it cost us around €45 and included 5 GB data and around 700 minutes of local and international calls.